Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

-\begin{proof} The angle-range assignment of Strategy~\ref{strategy_main:angle} satisfies Property-2 and Property-3 of the non-strictly slope disjoint drawing as proved in Lemma~\ref{lemma:angle}.
-In addition, the assignment of the vertices to grid points satisfies Property-1 of the non-strictly slope disjoint drawing as proved in Lemma~\ref{lemma:distance2}.
-Thus, the produced drawing by Algorithm~\ref{algo:2_quadrants} is non-strictly slope disjoint and, by Theorem~\ref{thm:NSslopeDis_monotonePlanar}, it is monotone and planar. \end{proof}
+\begin{proof} The angle-range assignment of \Cref{strategy_main:angle} satisfies Property-2 and Property-3 of the non-strictly slope disjoint drawing as proved in \Cref{lemma:angle}.
+In addition, the assignment of the vertices to grid points satisfies Property-1 of the non-strictly slope disjoint drawing as proved in \Cref{lemma:distance2}.
+Thus, the produced drawing by \Cref{algo:2_quadrants} is non-strictly slope disjoint and, by \Cref{thm:NSslopeDis_monotonePlanar}, it is monotone and planar. \end{proof}

-It remains to establish a bound on the grid size required by Algorithm~\ref{algo:2_quadrants}.
+It remains to establish a bound on the grid size required by \Cref{algo:2_quadrants}.
 We consentrate on trees of at least 3 vertices, since it is trivial to draw a tree with two vertices.
-Our proof uses induction on the number of tree vertices having more than one child.
+Our proof uses induction on the number of tree vertices having at least two children.

-\begin{lemma} Let $T$ be an $n$-vertex tree, $n >2$, rooted at a \emph{gravity root} $r$ and $\Gamma$ be the drawing of $T$ produced by Algorithm~\ref{algo:2_quadrants}.
-Let $u \in T$ be a vertex which, in $\Gamma$, is drawn on the $Y$-axis and consider $\phi_u= a_2(u) -a_1(u)$ as assigned by Algorithm~\ref{algo:2_quadrants}.
+\begin{lemma} Let $T$ be an $n$-vertex tree, $n >2$, rooted at a \emph{gravity root} $r$ and $\Gamma$ be the drawing of $T$ produced by \Cref{algo:2_quadrants}.
+Let $u \in T$ be a vertex which, in $\Gamma$, is drawn on the $Y$-axis and consider $\phi_u= a_2(u) -a_1(u)$ as assigned by \Cref{algo:2_quadrants}.
 Let $\Gamma_u^R$ and $\Gamma_u^L$ be the partial drawings of $T_u$ that lie in the first and second $~~$quadrant\footnote{$~$The positive $Y$-axis in considered to be part of both the first and the second quadrant.
 So, vertices that are drawn on the $Y$-axis appear in both $\Gamma_u^R$ and $\Gamma_u^L$}, respectively.
 Then, each of $\Gamma_u^R$ and $\Gamma_u^L$ uses a grid of side-length bounded by:

 \end{lemma}